mrgagan17/swiggy-automation-bot/README.md

 #  Swiggy Voice Ordering Bot

-A Python automation bot that uses voice commands to search food items on Swiggy and automatically add them to the cart using Selenium and Speech Recognition.
+A Python automation bot that uses voice commands to search food items on Swiggy automatically using Selenium and Speech Recognition.

 ---